Xangis/wbsrch/README.md

 The system also use NLTK and needs to download module for it and install additional stopwords files.
 Run nltk_download.sh to do that (be sure your virtualenv is active).

+# Deployment

+There are a few things to be done when the site is deployed.

+- Minify the Javascript: Run ./minifyjs.sh to minify JavaScript code.
+Requires uglifyjs.
+If you don't have it, sudo apt-get install node-uglify.

+- Minify the CSS: Run ./minifycss.sh to minify CSS files.

+- Compile language translations: Run ./languages.sh to compile language translations.

 # Crawling and Indexing